Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 `Investigators` table, the substitution of an `ID` column for the `Person` column in the `Grants` table) that we will explain below.

 The use of the relational data model provides for physical independence: a given table can be stored in many different ways.
-SQL queries are written in terms of the logical representation of tables (i.e., their schema definition).
+SQL queries are set of instructions to execute commands written in terms of the logical representation of tables (i.e., their schema definition).
 Consequently, even if the physical organization of the data changes (e.g., a different layout is used to store the data on